bayejidhawlader/master-study-client-10/README.md

 # in this blog page, I'll add some Question and answer

 # On this Faq page, I'll add some Question-answer

+# in the courses pages total I added 6 courses

+# I added course details on the course page